 Yes, it will create and save existing iptables rules to

 Whenever you change the rules of iptables, you should save them to the file by using the

-iptables-save command in order to make changes persistent after reboot.
+iptables-save command to make changes persistent after reboot.

 For IPv4 iptables (the most widely used scenario):